4 Questions to Ask Before Earning a Master’s Degree in Social Work

 To get an inside look at Southern’s Master of Social Work program, download the guide, Make an Impact for Good: The MSW Program at Southern.

-In this extensive resource, you’ll find information on:
+In this extensive resource, you will find information on:

-- Sample courses that you’ll get to take with each program
+- Sample courses that you will get to take with each program

 - Career outlooks you can look forward to with an MSW